 Designed to be used during presentation development, the course explores key takeaways from the science of adult learning (andragogy), highlighting methods that support learning and those that hinder it.
 It offers practical tips and strategies that can be integrated into presentations of any kind.

 The target learners for the program are subject matter experts charged with delivering effective presentations for courses, conferences, Webinars, and other learning experiences.
 The focus is primarily on recorded online content, but the lessons and tips apply to all types of learning experiences.

 While designed to help improve the performance of presenters, the program is equally intended to meet the growing need for learning businesses to improve the educational impact of their offerings – an essential part of competing in the post-COVID world of online events and education.
 Providing training for presenters is one of the most direct ways to address this need.

-If you would like complimentary, no-obligation access to review “Presenting for Impact” for possible use by your organization, simply complete and submit the form below.
+If you would like complimentary, no-obligation access to review “Presenting for Impact” for possible use in training your presenters, simply complete and submit the form below.
 You will be enrolled automatically.
 Please note that if you are not already subscribed to the Leading Learning community list, you will be added.
 You may easily unsubscribe at any time.

 Frequently Asked Questions

 Here are some of the questions we are commonly asked by people interested in “Presenting for Impact” as a way to provide presentation skills training.